Whether it’s with uncontained enthusiasm or harsh criticism, it’s hard to avoid hearing something somewhere about the new Keto-Craze.

 5) Partsalaki I, et. al. Metabolic impact of a ketogenic diet compared to a hypocaloric diet in obese children and adolescents.

 58 obese children were assigned to either a low calorie diet or a ketogenic diet for 6 months.

-Study Results: While both groups significantly decreased their weight, waist circumference and fasting insulin, the ketogenic group seemed to produce greater positive results.
+Both groups significantly decreased their weight, waist circumference and fasting insulin; ketogenic group (p = 0.009) compared to the hypocaloric non-ketogenic group (p = 0.014).

 6) Moreno, B et. al. Comparison of a very low-calorie-ketogenic diet with a standard low-calorie diet in the treatment of obesity.

 A group of individuals were randomized to either very low-calorie-ketogenic diet (VLCK) or very low-calorie diet (LC).
 Both groups received similar external support including counselling on physical activity.
 Weight loss was evaluated at 2 months and 12 months.

 At 2 months, the weight reductions in the VLCK diet and LC diet groups were 13.6 ± 3.9 and 4.8 ± 2.7 kg, respectively (p < 0.0001).
 At 12 months, the weight reductions were 19.9 ± 12.3 and 7.0 ± 5.6 kg, respectively (p < 0.0001).